The Perfect 10: Beauty Pageant art series

 In 1995, a deaf contestant competed.

 It was fascinating seeing the changes in the pageant, and in standards of beauty and success, over the years.
 Also, how the women composed their bodies in space changed.
 In earlier contests, the women moved their bodies less.
 They were more like serene and smiling dolls.
 Now, the women’s bodies move in many directions and all at once, with more emotional variety.
 More like being animated.
+Over the years, Q & A developed, which meant the women were talking, showcasing personalities, voice inflections and timbres, intelligence and accents.
 Candidates improvised, speaking off the cuff and more conversationally.
 I noticed that the women walked differently, too.
 In earlier pageants, women took smaller steps.
 Today, the women stride.
 Candidates have more physical freedom, and move in ways that prove it.
 It’s like watching power emerge.

 Plus, there’s a lot more glitter, shorter skirts, and body diversity; some women don’t fit the beauty standard, which is thrilling to me.
 Leg lengths, nose shapes, skin tones, hair textures - more and more over the years I noticed varieties on that shining stage.
 And not all contestants have flat tummies!